 You must comply with all data protection regulations for video and sound monitoring when using MOBOTIX AG products.
-Depending on national laws and the installation location of the AI-TECH Video Analytics App, the recording of video and sound data may be subject to special documentation or it may be prohibited.
+Depending on national laws and the installation location of the cameras, the recording of video and sound data may be subject to special documentation or it may be prohibited.
 All users of MOBOTIX products are therefore required to familiarize themselves with all applicable regulations and to comply with these laws.
 MOBOTIX AG is not liable for any illegal use of its products.